-Widely recognized for his work in the fields of biochemistry and molecular biology, Alberts has earned many honors and awards, including 16 honorary degrees.
-He currently serves on the advisory boards of more than 20 non-profit institutions, including the Gordon and Betty Moore Foundation and the Strategic Education Research Partnership (SERP).
+Alberts has earned many accolades and awards, including 16 honorary degrees.
+He currently serves on the advisory boards of more than 20 nonprofit institutions, including the Gordon and Betty Moore Foundation and the Strategic Education Research Partnership (SERP).